fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 [TOC]

-## `shuffle` - Using Fisher-Yates algorithm to generate a random permutation of a list.
+## `shuffle` - Using Fisher-Yates algorithm to generate a random permutation of a list

 ### Status